christian-lanius/christian-lanius.github.io/index.md

 <p style="color:red;">I am graduating in Q4 2024 and am looking forward to new experiences and challenges.
 If you are looking for a driven digital design engineer with experience in RTL modeling, synthesis and backend flows (including regular placement and routing) please reach out to me!</p>

+## Research

+My research interests focus on low power digital design with a focus on **digital Compute-in-Memory**.
+It ranges from efficient implementations for memory-bound problems such as **MAC** for neural networks or **sorting** to the EDA side of it on how such designs can be efficiently described, implemented and optimized.

 ## Skills
 - Languages:
   - German (native)